sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 * *Be explicit about things that should not happen*.
 Writing tests for interactions that should not happen makes intentions clearer.

 * *Specify as little as possible in the test*.
-Over specified tests tend to be more brittle.
+Overspecified tests tend to be more brittle.
 Focus on the interactions that really matter.

 * *Don't use mocks to test boundary objects*.
 Objects that have no relationships to other objects do not need to be mocked.
 In practice, these objects tend to "only" store data or represent atomic values.